 11. Give her some personal attention.

-Ask your partner how she’s doing.
-Showing that you care about her feelings when a lot of the focus has probably shifted toward the baby will remind her that she matters to you—not only as the mother of your child, but also as an individual.
+A lot of the focus has probably shifted toward your baby.
+Asking your partner how she’s doing will show that you care about her feelings and remind her that she matters to you—not only as the mother of your child but also as an individual.
 Offer suggestions if they’re requested, but simply listening or keeping her company will be appreciated.

 12. Tend to other household responsibilities.

-You play a vital role in facilitating a successful breastfeeding journey for your partner and baby.
+You play a vital role in facilitating a successful breastfeeding journey, and asking how to help with breastfeeding is a great first step.
 The continuous support you offer—both emotional and physical—will make a world of difference to your partner and may be just what she needs to feel confident in her role as a breastfeeding mom.